Gold Trading Signals – A Beginner’s Guide, Part 2

 Trading Gold CFDs / Gold Trading Signals

-Of course, we offer the best gold trading signals, which makes trading this financial instrument a breeze.
+We offer the best gold trading signals, which makes trading this sometimes tricky financial instrument a breeze.

-The smallest contract size you and I can trade on our standard forex trading platforms is normally one ounce.
-At the moment, the value of one troy ounce of gold is around $1700, falling from 2020 highs of just over $2000.
+The smallest contract size you can trade on our standard forex trading platforms is normally one ounce.
+As of July 2022, the price of one troy ounce of gold is around $1700, falling from 2020 highs of just over $2000.

 As I just mentioned, a hundred pip move in the gold price will make a $1 difference in your gold trading account if you bought one ounce of gold.
 To calculate your potential profit on gold trading, simply multiply your position size by the distance to your target.

-If you make a mental note of multiplying your usual forex stop loss by 10, you won’t make the mistake of setting a stop loss on gold which is tighter than you actually intended it to be.
-Luckily, you won’t make any mistakes if you follow our incredible gold trading signals.
+If you make a mental note of multiplying your usual forex stop loss by 10, you won’t make the mistake of setting a stop loss on gold that is tighter than you actually intended it to be.
+Thankfully, you won’t make any of these mistakes if you follow our incredible gold trading signals.